Common QuestionsI’ve been discriminated against because of my sexual orientation

 - Human Rights & Discrimination Protection, from The Canadian Bar Association BC Branch, outlines the types of discrimination, including discrimination based on sexual orientation, that are illegal under the BC Human Rights Code.
 It also explains the complaint process.

-- LSLAP Manual: Human Rights, from the UBC Law Students’ Legal Advice Program (LSLAP), is a manual used by law students handling cases at the LSLAP program’s legal clinics.
-This chapter provides an overview of legislated human rights, the contexts in which those rights operate, and prohibited grounds of discrimination, including sexual orientation.
+- LSLAP Manual: Human Rights, from the UBC Law Students’ Legal Advice Program (LSLAP), provides an overview of legislated human rights, the contexts in which those rights operate, and prohibited grounds of discrimination, including sexual orientation.

 See our related common questions: